python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

 Your project's configuration file will be used as normal.

-The GitHub Action provudes the following outputs:
+The GitHub Action provides the following outputs:

 +-------------+-----------------------------------------------------------+
 | Output      | Description                                               |